288 FRIDAY 10 APRIL 2015

 What Kind of Fool Am I – Regine Velasquez – Top 10 Contender – 9th Place Finish

-When I included the song during (Week 04-22/07) and (Week 13-20/09), I mentioned I liked What Kind of Fool Am I a lot, for no particular reason.
-Perhaps it was a good belting song for a man.
-I also mentioned the Catch-22 nature of the song, you’re a fool if you don’t fall in love; then again you’re a fool if you do.
+When I included the song during (Week 04-22/07) and (Week 13-20/09), I mentioned I liked What Kind of Fool Am I a lot for no reason.
+Perhaps it was an excellent belting song for a man.
+I also said the Catch-22 nature of the song, you’re a fool if you don’t fall in love; then again, you’re a fool if you do.
 Damn if you do, damn if you don’t.

-I often wonder if I should look more into the reason why I like this song so much, but I stop myself from going down that route.
+I often wonder if I should consider why I like this song so much, but I stop myself from going down that route.
 If I have decided not to actively pursue a relationship – at least for now, and as much as I often miss being in a relationship, I shouldn’t allow a song’s message to question my decisions.
-Sure, songs have been an important companion and at times source of inspiration and strength throughout my life, but I have to draw the line at some point.
-As lovely as any song can be, I can’t allow it to take me and keep me a hostage in its daze, that is a very dangerous path.
+Sure, songs have been an essential companion and, at times, a source of inspiration and strength throughout my life, but I have to draw the line at some point.
+As lovely as any song can be, I can’t allow it to take me and keep me hostage in its daze; that is a perilous path.
 That would mainly be checking out from reality, and as I learned in my thirties, that’s not a good thing to do.

 Song Title: What Kind of Fool Am I – 1962 Genre: Musical Artist: Regine Velasquez Composers: Leslie Bricusse & Anthony Newley Lyricists: Leslie Bricusse & Anthony Newley Album: What Kind of Fool Am I – Single